MikeshCZ/ArchiveQuickLook/README.md

 ## Installation

-1. Download and install ArchiveQuickLook.app
+1. Download and drag&drop ArchiveQuickLook.app to Applications folder
 2. Open the application at least once to activate the QuickLook extension
 3. The extension is now active system-wide
 4. In Finder, select any supported archive file and press Space to preview